 Important note: Prioritizing learning doesn’t mean you need a new degree.
-Recently, Deloitte, IBM and Apple announced they no longer require a college degree for every position.
+Deloitte, IBM, and Apple have announced they no longer require a college degree for every position.
 Even Google (a company that relied on degrees from specific, prestigious institutions), now recognizes that skills, leadership potential, and intellectual humility are better indicators of employee success than degrees.

 How to prepare: